hummer330/swift-style-guide/README.md

 ## Whitespace

 * Indent using 4 spaces.
 Never indent with tabs.
 Be sure to set this preference in Xcode.
+* End files with a newline.
+* No trailing whitespace.
 * Braces for `func`/`if`/`else`/`switch`/`while` etc. should always open on the same line as the statement but close on a new line.

 ```swift